Skip to content

 C++ Industrial Controls

-Integrate Intended into TwinCAT 3, Studio 5000, TIA Portal, or custom industrial PCs via the cloud HTTP API.
+Integrate Intended into TwinCAT 3, Studio 5000, TIA Portal, or custom industrial PCs via the cloud HTTP API and a non-RT mediator process.

-Audience: controls engineers writing C++ for TwinCAT 3, Beckhoff ADS, Rockwell ControlLogix add-on instructions, Siemens Open Controller / TIA Portal C++ blocks, or custom industrial PCs.
+Audience: controls engineers writing C++ for TwinCAT 3 / Beckhoff ADS, Rockwell ControlLogix add-on instructions, Siemens Open Controller / TIA Portal blocks, or custom industrial PCs.

-Don't make HTTP calls from your real-time task.
-The hot path on a SIL-2 controller has no business waiting on cloud round-trips.
-Run a non-RT mediator process on the same industrial PC, route requests to it over a local IPC channel (Unix socket / shared memory / loopback TCP), and let the mediator handle TLS + retries.
+Do not make HTTP calls from your real-time task.
+A SIL-rated controller's hot path has no business waiting on a cloud round-trip.
+Run a non-RT mediator process on the same industrial PC, route requests to it over local IPC (Unix socket / shared memory / loopback TCP), and let the mediator own TLS, retries, and idempotency.

 ┌─────────────────────────────┐ ┌──────────────────────────────┐